 Soft Landing: Fury Defeats Wlad

-Five years ago today it was an historic showdown in the heavyweight division, Wladimir Klitschko vs Tyson Fury in Düsseldorf, Germany and our own Eliott McCormick was a keen observer of this clash for the undisputed crown.
-To mark the anniversary of this historic changing of the guard, here are McCormick’s reflections on a showdown that shocked more than a few fight fans on this day back in 2015.
+Nine years ago today it was an historic showdown in the heavyweight division, Wladimir Klitschko vs Tyson Fury in Düsseldorf, Germany and our own Eliott McCormick was a keen observer of this clash for the undisputed crown.
+To mark the anniversary of this historic changing of the guard, here are McCormick’s reflections on a showdown that shocked more than a few fight fans on this day in 2015.
 Check it out:

 Tyson Fury is the new heavyweight champion of the world.
 This is not a fictional sentence, perhaps the lede in some speculative article imagining a post-Klitschko boxing future.
 Today in Düsseldorf, the Manchester heavyweight outpointed Wladimir Klitschko to remove him of his four belts.
 It was a shocking result, both for the low expectations most had for Fury and for the impotent way in which the champion gave away his titles.